-As investors in the Portfolio PE Funds, the Asset-Owning Companies are generally prohibited from encumbering, assigning, pledging, selling, exchanging or otherwise transferring any of their Fund Investments, or withdrawing from their Fund Investments, without the consent of the relevant GP (which may be given or withheld at its discretion).
+Fund Investments are highly illiquid and not readily tradable.
+Investors in the Portfolio PE Funds (including the Asset-Owning Company) are generally prohibited from encumbering, assigning, pledging, selling, exchanging or otherwise transferring any of its Fund Investments, or withdrawing from its Fund Investments, without the consent of the relevant GP (which may be given or withheld at its discretion).